 If you are planning a trip to Myrtle Beach (South Carolina) this year for your vacation, then you definitely want to make sure you pack all of the stuff you need.
 Luckily, I just got back from my long-overdue Myrtle Beach vacation just a few days ago, and I still have my packing list that I thought I’d share.
 (PS, you can read my full Myrtle Beach Review)

-I was blessed with a husband who is an INTJ personality, which means planning and making lists is his expertise.
+I was blessed with a husband who is a skilled planner, which means planning and making lists is his expertise.
 This list is pretty comprehensive, and you are welcome to print it out and use for your personal use.
 While this list may not cover everything a person may want to bring, it served us quite well.

 Myrtle Beach Vacation Packing Checklist